 NH Labor News: New Hampshire Reacts To Janus Decision

 Portsmouth Herald: NH Children and Families Need a Champion As Governor

 The devastating opioid epidemic is the biggest challenge our state faces.
 We need to help people suffering from substance misuse disorders to recover and rebuild their lives today; support the first responders on the front lines of the epidemic, and do more to help people avoid this illness in the first place.
 As governor, I will:

 - Ensure long-term stable funding so that we can grow and sustain the network of providers we need to help people get treatment and recover resources.

 - Expand the number of primary care providers with incentives and training to integrate treatment into primary health care;

-- Advocate for expanding medically assisted treatment, including advocating for the federal government to lift the cap on the number of patients providers can treat with certain medications;
+- Advocate for expanding medication-assisted treatment, including advocating for the federal government to lift the cap on the number of patients that providers can treat with certain medications;

 - Continue to expand access to treatment, including medically assisted treatment, within the corrections system;